bbauska/UofM-AdvStyling/readme.md

 Since these are classes, I want to remind you that they do not have any semantics in it.
-A screen reader or anything like that, even someone searching for tags, isn\'t going to realize that you\'re trying to put a warning in there, it\'s just a class like any other class.
+A screen reader or anything like that, even someone searching for tags, isn&apos;t going to realize that you&apos;re trying to put a warning in there, it&apos;s just a class like any other class.

-Let\'s go ahead and look at an example (see end of module for code).
+Let&apos;s go ahead and look at an example (see end of module for code).
 I really encourage you in this particular case to go onto CodePen and check out this Bootstrap tables code from the responsive design section.
-So, what I\'ve done here is I\'ve made a very simple table.
+So, what I&apos;ve done here is I&apos;ve made a very simple table.
 I already went in and included the link to Bootstrap style in CodePen.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 307. add some classes (188) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->